Edenton National Fish Hatchery: Original site

 Easier road access led to an increase of visitors to Edenton Station, and in 1930 the hatchery installed display tanks so that visitors could view the kinds of fish it raised.
 However, the Great Depression began in 1929, and during the 1930s the hatchery had only a limited budget with which to fund its operations, maintenance, and capital improvements, forcing cutbacks in staffing and electricity use, changes in fish production techniques, and a halt in deliveries of fish to private ponds, instead requiring pond owners to travel to the hatchery to pick up their fish.
 The hatchery's wharf suffered considerable damage on September 16, 1933, when the 1933 Outer Banks hurricane struck the area, although the Public Works Administration (PWA) funded repairs in 1934.
 Despite its fiscal challenges, Edenton Station managed to distribute black bass and bream in North Carolina and Virginia and yellow bass (Morone mississippiensis), striped bass, and crappie fingerlings in North Carolina, and it released over five million shad fry in regional waters.
 It also shipped a million white perch to Georgia during fiscal year 1935 (July 1, 1934–June 30, 1935).
-Thanks to funding by the PWA and the Works Progress Administration, the hatchery finally was able to make overdue capital improvements — including the construction of additional ponds — between 1938 and 1940.
+Thanks to funding by the PWA and the Works Progress Administration, the hatchery finally was able to make overdue capital improvements – including the construction of additional ponds – between 1938 and 1940.

 In 1939, the Bureau of Fisheries moved to the United States Department of the Interior, and that year Edenton Station was renamed the Edenton National Fish Hatchery.
-In 1940, the Bureau of Fisheries merged with other government agencies to from the Department of the Interior's Fish and Wildlife Service — which in 1956 would undergo a major reorganization and become the United States Fish and Wildlife Service — and the National Fish Hatchery system became part of the new service's Bureau of Sport Fisheries and Wildlife.
+In 1940, the Bureau of Fisheries merged with other government agencies to form the Department of the Interior's Fish and Wildlife Service — which in 1956 would undergo a major reorganization and become the United States Fish and Wildlife Service — and the National Fish Hatchery system became part of the new service's Bureau of Sport Fisheries and Wildlife.

 By 1940, the propagation of game fish had eclipsed that of "commercial" species, namely American shad, blueback herring, and striped bass.
-Steep declines in the collection of eggs of commercial species led the Edenton National Hatchery to discontinue the production of such species.
+Steep declines in the collection of eggs of commercial species led the Edenton National Fish Hatchery to discontinue the production of such species.
 It ceased production of crappie and yellow perch in 1945 and of white perch and American shad in 1947, by which time it was the last hatchery to raise American shad.
 After 1947, it limited its work to raising bluegill and largemouth bass at its main facility and striped bass at its Weldon substation.
-In the aftermath of World War II it was able to expand its fish distribution efforts, so that by 1947 it was distributing fish to 180 applicants — 172 of them in North Carolina — within a 140 mi radius of the hatchery.
+In the aftermath of World War II it was able to expand its fish distribution efforts, so that by 1947 it was distributing fish to 180 applicants – 172 of them in North Carolina – within a 140 mi radius of the hatchery.
 By 1951 its distribution work had increased further, and it delivered fish in 29 counties in eastern North Carolina and four in southeastern Virginia that year.